 “Phew, your breath is ripe, buddy,” she said, getting a whiff of her hand as she adjusted her helmet.
 “We’re going to have to get you a dental appointment when you’re better.”

-“Wait a sec.”
-Sam whipped off the white neck warmer she had found while searching for Ben.
+“Wait a sec,” Sam murmured to herself, whipping off the white neck warmer she had found while searching for Ben.
 “Can you smell this?
 This is Ben’s.
 Can you find him?”

 The dog sniffed the garment and blinked.

 “Okay, let’s go!
 Find him!”
-She raised her eyebrows and pointed her palms upwards, the universal sign for Help.
+She raised her eyebrows, shrugged her shoulders and pointed her palms upwards, hoping that the gesture meant “Help” in dog language.

 The dog snorted.

 Well, that was another stupid idea, Sam thought.
 She sighed, slipped the neck warmer back on and continued walking east.
 But after a few steps, she stopped suddenly.
 Her back stiffened as she tried to register what was happening.
-She had heard a bark, but not from a dog who was next to her.
+She had heard a bark but not from a dog who was next to her.
 Then there were more barks.
-The dog was definitely in the distance.
+The dog was definitely far away.
 She looked around and her dog was no longer beside her.
-He was now northwest of her, quite a distance away.
+He was now northwest of her in the distance.
 He let out two more short barks, turned, took a few steps uphill and barked again.

 Wesley sat back in his chair, closed his eyes and smiled widely to himself.
 His last tour of the community center had been full of awesome surprises.